 How to avoid a limitation problem when using TOLATA

 The relevance of limitation to TOLATA claims is multifaceted.
-While the general limitation period provides certainty and finality for trustees, for beneficiaries, it defines the timeframe within which they must assert their rights.
+While the general limitation period may provide certainty and finality for trustees, for beneficiaries, it defines the timeframe within which they must assert their rights.
 However, both trustees and beneficiaries should also be aware that the general limitation period may not apply to their trust property and a claim may be brought at any time.
 This may affect how they approach the dispute about the property and their decision to use TOLATA to resolve this.

 Therefore, as soon as you suspect that you may need to bring or defend a TOLATA claim, seek legal advice.
 This will help to ensure that you do not miss a limitation period and allow you to clearly understand the applicable law as you pursue steps to resolve your dispute.